shaikhmudassir/cs50-wechat/README.md

 ## Visit
 You can visit and create your free account : <a href="https://shaikhmudassir.pythonanywhere.com">WeChat</a><br>
-This application is deployed on free hosting platform Pythonanywhere.com
+This application is deployed on free hosting platform pythonanywhere.com that’s why it may be down or migrate to another platform.

-## Video Tutorial
+## Video Guide
 https://youtu.be/7ldQT-jy2uw

 <div align="center"><h4>Created by Shaikh Mudassir</h4></div>